Covid-19 update | Still here for you in tough times!

 The team provide support in other locations and at other times including:

-- Gryphon School -one day per week (Thursdays – term time only)
+- Gryphon School – two days per week (Mondays and Thursdays – term time only)

 - Home Visits – to young parents (by arrangement via the Health Visitor Team)

-“I like coming down to the Rendezvous because the staff are really nice people and it’s a place where, if you need help, you will get it.”
+“I like coming down to the Rendezvous because the staff are really nice and if you need help, you will get it.”

 - Substance misuse – I thought I could just stop by myself but I can’t